abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

         format to the first one is obvious.
 It is not!
 See the remark on *Travel-time Computation* on the
         `Jeffrey Ohlmann and Barrett Thomas benchmark page <http://myweb.uiowa.edu/bthoa/TSPTWBenchmarkDataSets.htm>`_.
+        In the code, we don't try to match the data between the two formats, so you might find some different solutions.

 Solutions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^